JSH32/JSH32/README.md

 ![Banner](https://raw.githubusercontent.com/Riku32/Riku32/master/assets/main.gif)
 ## Hey I'm Riku 💾
+Hey I'm Riku, also known as Josh.
+I'm an aspiring computer engineer based in Chicago, Illinois.
 I make anything from web projects, low level libraries, and desktop applications.
 I make interesting, helpful, sometimes questionable projects and aim to better the world with code.
 Even though the things I make are fairly insignificant I enjoy making them and hope it can be of use to others.

 ## ⚡ Technologies
 I explore new technologies, programming languages, and concepts to better my knowledge and experience.
 These are some of the things I am familiar with.

 ![C++](https://img.shields.io/badge/-C/C++-00599C?logo=c&style=for-the-badge&logoColor=white)